designedmind/2017/CFP.md

   phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
 Others claim that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.
+Again, from the behavioural/functional perspective, the former risks being overly liberal.
 What would decide between these two possibilities?

-* **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything "comes together" for consciousness as some kind of internal re-presentation.
+* **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything &ldquo;comes together&rdquo; for consciousness in some kind of internal re-presentation.
   A key question for functionalism is deciding which parts of the Cartesian image are to to be discarded and which retained as valid components of a plausible folk theory or mature neuroscience of consciousness.

 * **Programming conscious machines.** A mechanistic theory of consciousness is, by definition, something which can be implemented.
 This raises the